|http://ghr.nlm.nih.gov/ A service of the U.S. National Library of Medicine®|

 The KRT6A gene belongs to a family of genes called KRT (keratins).

 A gene family is a group of genes that share important characteristics.
 Classifying individual genes into families helps researchers describe how genes are related to each other.
 For more information, see What are gene families? (http://ghr.nlm.nih.gov/handbook/howgeneswork/genefamilies) in the Handbook.

-About 40 mutations in the KRT6A gene have been identified in people with pachyonychia congenita.
+About 40 mutations in the KRT6A gene have been identified in people with pachyonychia congenita, a rare condition that primarily affects the nails and skin.
+In most cases, this condition becomes apparent within the first few months of life.
 Most of these mutations change single protein building blocks (amino acids) in keratin 6a.
 A few mutations add or delete a small number of amino acids.

 The KRT6A gene mutations responsible for pachyonychia congenita change the structure of keratin 6a, preventing it from interacting effectively with keratin 16 and interfering with the assembly of the keratin intermediate filament network.
 Without this network, skin cells become fragile and are easily damaged, making the skin less resistant to friction and minor trauma.
 Even normal activities such as walking can cause skin cells to break down, resulting in the formation of severe, painful blisters and calluses.
 Additionally, fragile skin cells may abnormally produce more keratin in response to damage, which makes the skin problems worse.
-Defective keratin 6a also disrupts the growth and function of cells in the nails and oral mucosa, which explains why the signs and symptoms of pachyonychia congenita also affect these tissues.
+Defective keratin 6a also disrupts the growth and function of other tissues, such as the hair follicles and nails, which explains why the signs and symptoms of pachyonychia congenita can also affect these other parts of the body.